This post may contain affiliate links. Read my full disclosure policy.

 - Stir sugar into the violet water over a bain-marie or in the same pot over very very low heat, just until the sugar dissolves and is incorporated.
 DO NOT SIMMER or BOIL as you will lose the gorgeous color of the violets.
 Just warm enough to dissolve the sugar.
-You should have a beautiful cool blue hued syrup.
+You should have a beautiful cool blue-hued syrup.

-- Optional: To turn the syrup to more of a clear purple color as you see here, stir in just a little lemon juice, a drop at a time (5-10 drops) or if you prefer the cool blue hue, leave the lemon out!
+- Optional: To turn the syrup to more of a clear purple color as you see here, stir in one drop of lemon juice, one drop at a time (1-3 drops) or if you prefer the cool blue hue, leave the lemon out!
 Too much lemon will make the color completely disappear- so be careful here.

-- Store the syrup in bottle or jar in the refrigerator for up to 6 months.
+- Store the syrup in a bottle or jar in the refrigerator for up to 6 months.

-To make a Violet Infused French 75 : In a shaker fill with ice, add one ounce gin, ½ ounce lemon juice and 1/2 ounce violet simple syrup.
+To make a Violet Infused French 75 : In a shaker fill with ice, add one ounce gin, ½ ounce lemon juice and 1/2 ounce of violet syrup.
 Shake well and strain into a chilled flute or cocktail coupe.
-Top with chilled Champagne or Prosecco and garnish with lemon twist and a fresh picked violet.
+Top with chilled Champagne or Prosecco and garnish with lemon twist and a fresh-picked violet.